 "I should state from the outset what this visit was and what it wasn’t.
 This visit was not an investigation.
 Official visits by a high commissioner are by their nature high profile and simply not conducive to the kind of detailed, methodical, discreet work of an investigative nature," said Bachelet, a former president of Chile and human rights activist.
 During her visit, she also met virtually with groups working on human rights in Tibet, Hong Kong and other parts of China.

 "To those who have sent me appeals, asking me to raise issues or cases with the authorities — I have heard you," she said.
 "Your advocacy matters and my visit was an opportunity to raise a number of specific situations and issues of concern with the government.
 I will continue to follow up on such issues and instances of concern on a sustained basis."

-Bachelet said she was there “to hold direct discussions with China’s most senior leaders on human rights, to listen to each other, raise concerns, explore and pave the way for more regular, meaningful interactions in the future, with a view to supporting China in fulfilling its obligations under international human rights law.”
+Bachelet said she went "to hold direct discussions with China’s most senior leaders on human rights, to listen to each other, raise concerns, explore and pave the way for more regular, meaningful interactions in the future, with a view to supporting China in fulfilling its obligations under international human rights law."

 Though she said she "raised questions and concerns" about China's treatment of Uyghurs — in a program the United States officially declared to be a genocide in 2017 — and asked authorities to inform Uyghur families living abroad about their loved ones, she conceded she was constrained by what China allowed her to see.

 And in Tibet, where China smothered decades of protest and civil disobedience and ended centuries of self-governance, Bachelet emphasized the importance of Tibetans' "linguistic, religious and cultural identity" and allowing children to learn "their own language and culture" within their own families or communities.